DudeAdr/CloStyle/README.md

+# CloStyle 👕🧥

-This is a project I am currently working on in my free time (unfortunately, I don't have much of it).
+This is a project I am currently working on in my free time.

-CloStyle is a web application built with ASP.NET Core MVC, designed to manage clothing brands and their associated products.
+**CloStyle** is a web application built with **ASP.NET Core MVC**, designed to manage clothing brands and their associated products.

+---

--- Technologies and Tools --
+## 🛠 Technologies and Tools

+### Backend
+- ASP.NET Core MVC (C#)
+- Entity Framework
-Backend: ASP.NET Core MVC, C#, Entity Framework Core, SQL Server
+- SQL Server
+- ASP.NET Core Identity

+### Architecture
+- CQRS with MediatR
+- Repository Pattern
-Architecture: CQRS with MediatR, Repository Pattern, Dependency Injection
+- Dependency Injection

-Frontend: Razor Pages, Bootstrap 5, JavaScript

-Utilities: AutoMapper for object-object mapping

--- Architecture Overview --

-The project follows the principles of Clean Architecture, segregating the application into distinct layers:

-Domain Layer: Contains core business logic and domain entities.

-Application Layer: Houses application-specific logic, including CQRS handlers and service interfaces.

-Presentation Layer: Manages UI concerns using Razor Pages and MVC controllers.

-Communication between layers is facilitated through the MediatR library, promoting a decoupled and maintainable codebase.
+- Clean Architecture

+### Frontend
+- Razor Pages
+- Bootstrap 5
+- JavaScript

+### Utilities
+- AutoMapper
+- Fluent Validation
+---

+## 📌 Features
+- Brand and product management (CRUD operations)
+- User authentication and authorization using ASP.NET Core Identity
+- Role-based access control
+- Responsive UI using Bootstrap
+- Admin Panel used to manage accounts - browsing brands, changing roles, deleting users
+---

+## 🚧 Work in Progress
+This project is still under development.
+New features and improvements are being added regularly.
+### Currently in progress:
+- 🛒 Shopping cart functionality to allow users to add products and make purchases